Tax implications of remote working in ThailandHLB Tax Team

 If you are a tax resident of Thailand, foreign-sourced income, which includes business income from employment, rental income, interest, dividends, royalties, capital gains, etc., that is paid, brought in, or remitted into Thailand within the same calendar year would be subjected to Thai income tax.

-For example, if a foreigner working remotely in Thailand is a tax resident of Thailand and receives dividend income in his bank account overseas in 2022 and remits the same to his Thailand bank account in the same year, such income shall be subject to income tax.
+For example, if a foreigner working remotely in Thailand is a tax resident of Thailand and receives dividend income in his bank account overseas in 2022 and remits the same to his Thailand bank account in the same year, such income shall be subject to income tax, unless an exemption applies.

 The income would not be subject to income tax if it was never remitted into Thailand or remitted into Thailand after the 2022 year.